openstack/magnum/specs/containers-service.rst

    application hosting needs.
 All details involving the integration of containers with Nova instances is managed by OpenStack.
 8. Container network.
-End-user wants to define a custom overlay network for containers, and wants to have admin priviledge to manage the network topology.
+End-user wants to define a custom overlay network for containers, and wants to have admin privilege to manage the network topology.
 Building a container network can decouple application deployment and management from the underlying network infrastructure, and enable additional usage scenario, such as (i) software-defined networking, and